Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Methods and Results

-Table~\ref{tab:lags} summarizes the PR statistics we obtain for each group.
-The high merge rates (all of which > 70\%) indicate developers are highly receptive to Dependabot PRs, be them automated dependency updates or security updates.
+Table~\ref{tab:lags} shows the PR statistics we obtain for each group.
+The high merge rates ($>$70\%) indicate the projects are highly receptive to Dependabot PRs regardless of whether they are security-related.
 They are more receptive to security PRs: their merge rate is 74.53\%, even higher than 65.42\% reported on Dependabot Preview security updates~\cite{DBLP:conf/msr/AlfadelCSM21}.
-This may be because developers welcome security updates even more, or just because the projects we selected are such.
+This may be because projects welcome security updates even more, or just because the projects we selected are such.

 Alfadel et al.~\cite{DBLP:conf/msr/AlfadelCSM21} find that Dependabot security PRs take longer to close than to merge.
-Our data illustrate a similar story, with the automated dependency updates taking around four hours to merge and more than three days to close on median.
-The difference is statistically significant with strong effect size ($p < 0.001$, $\delta = 0.91$).
+Our data illustrate a similar story: \textbf{regular} Dependabot PRs take a median of 0.18 days ($\approx$ four hours) to merge and a median of 3.00 days to close.
+The difference is statistically significant with a large effect size ($p < 0.001$, $\delta = 0.91$).

 The response lag, however, does not differ much from the merge lag in all groups, which confirms the timeliness of developers' response towards Dependabot PRs.
-We observe human activities in 360,126 (72.2\%) automated dependency update PRs, among which 280,276 (77.8\%) take less than one day to respond.
+We observe human activities in 360,126 (72.2\%) Dependabot PRs, among which 280,276 (77.8\%) take less than one day to respond.
 However, this also indicates an inconsistency between fast responses and slow closes.
-As a glance at what caused this inconsistency, we sample ten closed PRs with developers activities before closing and inspect their event history.
-We find 9 out of 10 PRs are closed by Dependabot itself, for the PR being obsolete due to the release of a newer version or a manual upgrade.
+As a glance at what caused this inconsistency, we sample ten closed PRs with developers' activities before closing and inspect their event history.
+We find 9 out of 10 PRs are closed by Dependabot itself, for the PR being obsolete due to the release of a newer version or a manual upgrade (similar to the observation by Alfadel et al.~\cite{DBLP:conf/msr/AlfadelCSM21}).
 Activities are development-related (e.g., starting a discussion, assigning reviewers) in 5 PRs, while the rest are interactions with Dependabot (e.g., \Code{@dependabot rebase}).

-Contrary to our expectations, security updates require a statistically longer time to merge ($p < 0.001$, $\delta = 0.87$), close ($p < 0.001$, $\delta = 0.72$), and respond ($p < 0.001$, $\delta = 0.87$) regardless of whether the project is using automated dependency updates.
-Though automated dependency update users do process security updates quicker (at least merge lag and response lag are noticeably shorter), this difference is not that significant with negligible or small effect sizes ($\delta \le 0.23$ for all metrics).
+Surprisingly, security PRs require a longer time to merge ($p < 0.001$, $\delta = 0.87$), close ($p < 0.001$, $\delta = 0.72$), and respond ($p < 0.001$, $\delta = 0.87$) with large effect sizes, regardless of whether the project is using Dependabot version update.
+Though Dependabot version update users do process security updates quicker (at least merge lag and response lag are noticeably shorter), this difference is not significant with negligible or small effect sizes ($\delta \le 0.23$).